Fidelity plateaus from correlated noise in isolated few-level quantum systems: Numerical demonstration of the fidelity plateau

-\textit{Numerical demonstration of the fidelity plateau.} We now demonstrate the predicted behavior by numerically time-evolving the noisy ramp process described by the Hamiltonian \eqref{eq:H}, using the Heun algorithm \cite{Gard}.
-The results are shown in Figs.~\ref{fig:plateau} and \ref{fig:fidelities}.
+We now demonstrate the predicted behavior in a simple model by numerically time-evolving the system using the Heun algorithm \cite{Gard}.
+We choose a Hamiltonian where $\mathcal{H}_0(t)$ and $\mathcal{H}_n(t)$ both rotate at constant rates with constant energy gaps: